FireGoblin/golangTypeGraph/README.md

   	-imax int
     	the maximum number of structs implementing an interface before edges are not drawn (default 9)
-  	-imports
-    	whether or not to parse import directories recrusively (default true) -pkg string
+  	-pkg string
     	the package that will not have its types prefiexed with package name (default "main")
   	-test
-    	whether or not to include test files in the graph (default true)
+    	whether or not to include test files in the graph

 assumptions for target dir: